-In April 2009, Valencia Uranium entered into a compensation agreement with the owner of the farm Valencia 122 in relation to Section 52 of the Minerals Act of 1992 granting Valencia Uranium unrestricted use of the land on and around ML 149 covering an area of 3,327 hectares.
-A similar agreement was reached with the owners of the neighboring farm "Bloemhof 109" to the south (for an area of 594ha), for the construction of additional infrastructure and for primary access to the Valencia site.
+In April 2009, Valencia Uranium entered into a compensation agreement with the owner of the farm Valencia 122, in relation to Section 52 of the Minerals Act of 1992, granting Valencia Uranium unrestricted use of the land on and around ML 149 covering an area of 3,327 hectares.
+A similar agreement was reached with the owners of the neighboring 594 hectare farm "Bloemhof 109", located to the south, for the construction of additional infrastructure and for primary access to the Valencia site.

-These agreements have allowed Valencia Uranium to fully plan for the necessary infrastructure required to support mining operations.
+These agreements facilitated planning for the necessary infrastructure required to support mining operations.
 This infrastructure has been approved by the MME as the operation's accessory works and includes inter alia the main pit, waste dumps, tailings dump, pipeline, power lines, roads, process plant, explosive magazines, etc. The construction camp / operations village have also been approved.
 Environmental clearance was obtained for all operations relating to Valencia, although some amendments to the Valencia plan will be required to include the Valencia satellite pit and relocation of some of the mining infrastructure.
 All amendment issues will be covered in the updated EIA / EMP.
-This however does not prevent or delay the Company from construction or the commencement of operations under the current environmental clearance.

 Namibplaas is located 7.5km northeast of the Valencia deposit on the farm "Namibplaas 93" with a total surface area of 1,269 ha.
-The Namibplaas exploration licence ("EPL 3638") expired November 6, 2019 and an application to renew the licence has been made.
+The Namibplaas exploration licence ("EPL 3638") expired November 6, 2019 and an application to renew the licence was made prior to expiry, and on September 17, 2020 the Company received notice that the licence was renewed for a final 2 year term.

-The Namibplaas mineral licence area is also completely located on private farmland.
-The majority of the licence (and the entire prospecting area of interest) is on the farm called, "Namibplaas".
-There is currently an access agreement in place with the landowner of Namibplaas to allow prospecting activities to continue as required.
-To commence development of the Namibplaas project will require obtaining government approvals including an approved Environmental Impact Assessment ("EIA"), Environmental Management Plan ("EMP"), approval from the MME for accessory works and a compensation agreement entered into with the landowner.
+To commence development of the Namibplaas project will require obtaining government approvals including an approved Environmental Impact Assessment ("EIA"), Environmental Management Plan ("EMP"), approval from the MME for accessory works.